fliptanedo/FlipWebsite2025/README.md

   * `#F7F7F7` is the very light gray that the old Bootstrap template used to differentiate sections.
   * I may want to make a more transparent version of my amibgram for the footer
 * Do I want the profile picture to be larger and higher res?
 The default template processes the profile image through a Hugo algorithm to shrink the file size.
 However, these profile pictures are significant when department pull photos for seminar flyers.
+* From George Cushen on Discord: 10/29/2023 (is that date possibly right?)

+  * Resizing the profile picture can be done purely by adding custom CSS (either using the documented Custom CSS file, or adding it to the end of your `template.scss`:

+    ```
+    .wg-about-avatar .avatar {
+      width: 100% !important;
+      height: 100% !important;
+      max-width: unset !important;
+    }

+    .wg-about-avatar .avatar-wrapper {
+      width: 350px !important;
+      height: 350px !important;
+    }
+    ```

+    As for resolution of the image itself, the resolution is reduced with Hugo for optimizing website performance.
+To increase the image resolution, override the block or create your own version of the block and increase the resolution passed to Hugo's image processing here: https://github.com/wowchemy/wowchemy-hugo-themes/blob/f55ff594c0f63899a8af893f33bd62ceb77cc8fd/modules/wowchemy/layouts/partials/blocks/about.avatar.html#L29

+    You can also increase the quality of the image by changing Hugo's image processing quality option to something higher such as 95 in your Hugo config.yaml: https://github.com/wowchemy/wowchemy-hugo-themes/blob/ed188eb822c985952e1c927f776b034368ab970f/starters/academic/config/_default/config.yaml#L50

 ### Old Notes